-I lived off the school grounds, which only added to the fire, but my Uncle had sent a fairly large shipment of gold after I arrived and told me to enjoy my youth while I could.
+I lived off the school grounds, which only added to the lore, but my uncle had sent a fairly large shipment of gold after I arrived and told me to enjoy my youth while I could.
 I sent back a letter chastising him for foolishly sending me his hard-earned money when he knew I would spend it.
 He responded that he would earn it back in a few seasons anyway.

-I missed my Uncle very much.
+I missed my uncle very much.

 I missed Evanor, and Sonea.
 I missed Kaellax too.

 I just didn’t show it to anyone.
 Instead, I prided myself on being the cool and collected figure that my students thought I was.

 My teachers, on the other hand, were not so confident.

 Lady Sonea had taken the trouble getting me transferred back to Udiria where I could learn the first steps to becoming a Flamecaller.
 My professor was an ancient man, Angus Wellston, who taught as the lone instructor of this magical art.
 He was revered and took only a few students each year.
 I was allowed to join only because Angus had known my grandfather.